 - Brew (pump) pressure gauge – Located on the right.
 Measures from 0 to 16 bar.
 Optimal pressure is between 8 and 10.
-You can find the overpressure valve inside left near the vibration pump.
+You can find the overpressure valve inside the left near the vibration pump.

 Separate indicator lights:

 - Heating light – Located on the left side.
-It indicates when espresso machine is heating.
+It indicates when the espresso machine is heating.
 Once fully heated, there is no need to pay attention to the heating light unless temperature surfing.

 - Low water level light – Located in the middle.
 It indicates when the water level in the water tank/reservoir is low.